nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

 so NICK would be stored as `CE C9 C3 CB 00`.

 ![sector editor](img/sector-editor.png)
+*Copy II Plus Sector Editor*

-Nearby are many interesting values ... you start off the game with 300 health, 300 food and 200 gold and right there in the file are the bytes `25 21 18 00` which look oddly familiar ...
+Nearby are many interesting values ... you start off the game with 300/300 HP and there's bytes `03 00 03 00` just near your name, and the bytes `25 21 18 00` look oddly familiar too ...

 ![zstats0](img/zstats0.png)
+*player stats*

 # Ethical Doubts

-Let's try setting them to something more fun, like `99 98 97 96` ...
+Let's try setting them to something more fun, like `99 98 97 96`, and then restarting the game ...

 ![zstats1](img/zstats1.png)
+*modified player stats*

 OK, now we're in business.
 With a bit more messing around and comparing save games we find that there's quite a lot of things we can change in